abusjahn/wrappedtools/README.md

 ## Installation

-You can install the released version of wrappedtools from github with:
+You can install the released version of ‘wrappedtools’ from github with:

 ``` r
 devtools::install_github("abusjahn/wrappedtools")